Table of Contents

 However, if you have multiple platforms and multiple tools, we recommend implementation of the analytics across all platforms at the same time for the type of tracking you’re doing (one KPI or macro-conversion for all platforms at the same time).
 For example, start with ensuring the highest quality conversions or purchases and account registration.
 Actions are tracked on your mobile apps and your web platforms at the same time; in this way you can immediately compare platforms and markets instead of analyzing each separately, based on what has or has not been deployed.

-Because of the roll-up capabilities that can be implemented with any analytics platform, particularly with Google Analytics 360, deploying across digital properties allows you to test, manage and do some reconciliation with the backend order or tracking system across all of your platforms.
+Because of the roll-up capabilities that can be implemented with any analytics platform, particularly with Google Analytics 360 and the entire Google Marketing Platform + 360 suite, deploying across digital properties allows you to test, manage and do some reconciliation with the backend order or tracking system across all of your platforms.